 While genome sequencing generates data about the whole genome, it is possible to analyse only subsets of these data.
 In the clinical diagnostic scenario, it has been suggested that it is reasonable only to analyse the data relating to the genes that are pertinent to the clinical situation: in other words, in a child with developmental delay, detailed analysis should be restricted to those genes known to be associated with this phenotype.
 In this way, information relating to unrelated genes, such as BRCA1, that may complicate the interpretation is avoided.1

 Given the challenges inherent to the use of new genomic technologies, it is essential that clinicians consider how the integration of genomic technologies into medicine will impact upon their clinical practice; not only the diagnosis and treatment of disease but also what should be discussed with patients prior to genetic testing, when obtaining consent and when a genomic result is communicated back to the patient and/or their family.

-If, like most of us in the NHS, you will be using genomic data in your clinical practice or even if, as a patient, you find these issues of particular interesting we would love to hear about it in the comments.
-We shall be considering these issues in more depth later in the course, along with some of the ethical issues surrounding incidental findings, so you may wish to revisit some of your ideas here later on as well.
+If, like most of us in the NHS, you will be using genomic data in your clinical practice or even if, as a patient, you find these issues of particular interest we would love to hear from you in the comments.
+For instance, what would you feel about being told you were at risk of developing a genetic condition unrelated to the question or concerns that brought you to the Doctor in the first place?
+Do you think we all have a right to our genomic data or should Clinicians act as “gatekeepers” informing us only of the results pertinent to the clinical question?
+We shall be considering these issues in more depth later in the course, along with some of the ethical issues surrounding incidental findings, so you may wish to revisit some of your ideas later on as well.

 1 Wright, Caroline, et al. “Policy challenges of clinical genome sequencing.”
 BMJ 347 (2013)